VersionClimber/VersionClimber/example/tuto_conda01/README.md

 ## Classical layout of a project

 To reproduce an execution by using VersionClimber, you will create a directory containing two files and a directory.
-Lets named tutorial this directory.
+Let's name this directory tutorial.
 It will contain:
 - **config.yaml:** the VersionClimber configuration file
 - **test_function.py:** a python file (or another script) to test the validity of one configuration
 - **recipes: ** a directory that will contain one recipe per dependency package.

 ## Definition of a simple configuration file

-VersionClimber use declarative configuration file to indicate which packages have to be tested and how.
+VersionClimber uses the declarative configuration file to indicate which packages have to be tested and how.

-In this section you are going to define a configuration file that use two rather complex conda packages, namely boost and protobuf.
+In this section you are going to define a configuration file that uses two rather complex conda packages, namely boost and protobuf.

-The configuration file [config.yaml](https://github.com/pradal/VersionClimber/blob/conda/example/tuto_conda01/config.yaml) is as follow:
+The configuration file [config.yaml](https://github.com/pradal/VersionClimber/blob/conda/example/tuto_conda01/config.yaml) is as follow (here boost has a higher priority than protobuf because boost comes first):
 ```yaml
 packages:
     - name      : boost